TimosPal/Entity-Resolution/README.md

 ### Argument flags :
     -f : the folder which contains the folders with the jsons files.
-    -b : size of HashTable array used in cliqueGroup -w : path to the datasetW csv file
+    -b : size of HashTable array used in cliqueGroup (optional) -w : path to the datasetW csv file

 ### Data structured used :